Daves Barker man skirt

 History

 Men have earlier been wearing skirted garments, without being accused of being or appearing femme.
-In some parts of the world they still do.
+In some parts of the world, they still do.

 In Ancient Egypt, men were wearing skirts called shendyts.
 Jesus never wore trousers, Socrates didn’t.
 When Emperor Augustus declared that the “World” should be counted, Roman men and boys were wearing mini-skirt looking tunics or long dress-like togas.
 The Roman Empire was built by men in skirts.
 Trousers were not invented with the purpose of having men look more masculine but because trousers were more practical for a lot of tasks, those being fewer in today’s world.